Dr. Jonathan Chamberlain, PhD

 h-index

-In addition to my published works, during my graduate student career I have been involved with Boston University’s Student Association of Graduate Engineers (SAGE) in various executive board roles, have served on a graduate student advisory committee providing feedback for graduate student focused university initiatives and proposed policy update to the Associate Provost for Graduate Affairs, and served on the organizing committee for the 10th and 11th BU CISE Graduate Student Workshops in 2024-25.
+As a graduate student I was involved in multiple service roles, including serving on the executive board of the Boston University Student Association of Graduate Engineers in various roles, membering on an advisory committee providing feedback for university initiatives and proposed policy updates to the Associate Provost for Graduate Affairs, and co-organized the 10th and 11th editions of the BU Center for Information and Systems Engineering Graduate Student Workshops in 2024-25.
+I also had the privalege of participating in the 2025 NSF NeTS Early Career Investigators workshop.

-Research Interests: Queuing Theory, Game Theory, Wireless Communications, Spectrum Allocation and Dynamic Spectrum Co-Existence, Passive-Active User Interactions, Wide Area Networks, Mobile Edge Computing, Scalable Networks, Systems Security, Public Policy
+Research Interests: Queuing Games, Wireless Communications, Dynamic Spectrum Access and Coexistence with Passive Users, Wide Area Networks, Mobile Edge Computing, Scalable Networks, Systems Security, Public Policy

 Recent News